tengu-team/layer-sojobo/docs/tengu.md

 #### **Request type**: POST
 * **Description**:
   Creates a new model on a controller.
 It checks if the model already exists and if the user is allowed to create a model on the given controller
 * **Required headers**:
   - api-key
   - Content-Type:application/json
 * **Required body**:
   - model
   - credentials
-* **Optional body**:
-  - ssh-key
 * **Successful response**:
   - code: 202
   - message: